riteshbandaru/Multi-Agent-Reinforcement-Learning-for-Capture-the-Flag-using-MAPPO-and-MADDPG/README.md

 - Bandaru Ritesh Kumar (CS22B2043)
 - Ganesh Banotu (CS22B2008)

-## 📄 License

-This project is released under the MIT License.
-(Or replace with your own license.)

 ## 🙏 Acknowledgements

 This project was developed as part of CS3009 - Reinforcement Learning at IIITDM Kancheepuram, under the guidance of Dr. Rahul Raman.